ufal/llm-grammar-checker/README.md

 # LLMs as a grammar checker

+Let's investigate how LLMs can be used as grammar checkers.

-This project is a demo, evaluation and experimentation framework.
-It applies generative LLMs, via API, prompted to propose monolingual text grammar correction and grammar check.
+This project is a framework for demonstration, evaluation and experimenting.
+It applies generative LLMs via API with prompts to propose monolingual text grammar correction.
+Then the corrections are converted to grammar checks.
+The automatic grammar checks can be compared to gold truth, and scored with detection quality metrics precision, recall, F1, etc.

 Example: